 In Norway the main source of NOx and VOCs is long-range transport from other European countries.
 Emissions in Norway also make some contribution to ozone formation, particularly around major point sources.
-The hourly mean value recommended by the Climate and Pollution Agency is 100 µg/m3, but this level is often exceeded throughout the country.
+The hourly mean value recommended by the Norwegian Environment Agency is 100 µg/m3, but this level is often exceeded throughout the country.
 The recommended limit is only slightly higher than the natural background concentration, and is intended to protect the people who are most susceptible to respiratory diseases from ill-effects.

 Throughout the year the natural background concentration in Norway, and the rest of Scandinavia, is between 40 and 80 µg/m3.
 In Norway the highest ozone concentrations normally occur in spring and early in the summer.
 These pollution episodes last for a few hours or days, and often occur when polluted air is transported to the north due to high pressure over central and southern Europe.
 The highest values are measured in the southern parts of Norway.

 Norway has a monitoring system for ground-level ozone from Birkenes in Vest-Agder in the south to Ny-Ålesund on Svalbard in the north.
 Concentrations of ozone at each of the measuring stations are measured hourly by the Norwegian Institute for Air Research, and are available on-line.

 High concentrations of ozone can cause various health problems, such as reduced lung capacity, bronchitis and asthma, headaches, and irritation of the eyes and mucous membranes.